Los Angeles + OC

 Joseph and the Amazing Technicolor Dreamcoat

-The Old Testament story gets a delightful, catchy, rock-opera remix, proving that no amount of jealousy can stop a good song and a great wardrobe.
-This high-energy production celebrates the power of resilience and the enduring magic of chasing your dreams.
+The Old Testament story gets a delightful, catchy, rock-opera remix in this high-energy musical that celebrates the power of resilience and the enduring magic of chasing your dreams.
+The iconic Broadway production ran from 1982-1983 and starred Bill Hutton and Laurie Beechman.